Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Related Literature

 \textbf{Not knowing the context-assignments in advance}, some of the above ideas still indirectly apply, for example \citep{JPCMCI} is able to deconfound certain context-related (in the sense of \citep{JCI}) situations.
 The full recovery of context-specific graphs and context-assignments (the main topic of the present paper) also has been studied before.
 A simple, but very practical, approach is to use some sort of sliding window-procedure.
 The work pursuing the most similar goals to ours is probably \citep{Saggioro2020}, who develop an algorithm called Regime-PCMCI to discover different regimes and associated graphs.
-The basic idea there is, to (starting from an initial guess) iteratively improve regime-assignments by fitting causal models per regime and optimizing assignments for optimal predictive quality.
-The requirement to fit a model puts some restrictions on possible models (no confounders and edges must be orientable, \citep{Saggioro2020} study time series without contemporaneous links and without confounders), but it allows to discover also shifting (but stable within each regime) causal effects, beyond graphical changes (which we focus on).
+The basic idea there being to (starting from an initial guess) iteratively improve regime-assignments by fitting causal models per context and optimizing assignments for optimal predictive quality.
+The requirement to fit a model puts some restrictions on possible models (no confounders and edges must be orientable, \citep{Saggioro2020} study time series without contemporaneous links and without confounders), but it allows to discover also shifting (but stable within each context) causal effects, beyond graphical changes (which we focus on).
 There are also comparable parametric approaches \cite{malinsky2019learning}.
 Albeit for very different types of data \citep{BalsellsRodas2023}, propose a approach which also employs model (density) fitting plus a parametric (hidden Markov model-like) assumption on regime-assignments.
-A final remark, especially compared to typical \citep{JCI} settings, should be that we study a local and binary (dependent or independent) problem, so that it will for our purposes always suffice to study binary context-variables.
+A final remark, especially compared to typical \citep{JCI} settings, should be that we study a local and binary (dependent or independent) problem, so that the setup for our purposes can always be simplified (without loss of generality) to the study of binary context-variables.